Conwy: Smallest house in Great Britain

 The house named in the Guinness Book of Records as the Smallest House in Great Britain, with dimensions of 3.05 × 1.8 metres, can be found on the quay.
 It was in continuous occupation from the 16th century (and was even inhabited by a family at one point) until 1900 when the owner (a 6 ft fisherman – Robert Jones) was forced to move out on the grounds of hygiene.
 The rooms were too small for him to stand up in fully.
 The house is still owned by his descendants today, and visitors can look around it for a small charge.

 Vardre Hall

 Vardre Hall is a 19th-century Grade II listed building directly opposite to Conwy Castle.
 It was erected by Conservative Buckinghamshire MP William Edward FitzMaurice in the mid 1850s.
 In 1869 the building was sold to solicitor William Jones.
 The building was used as a solicitor's office until 1972, when it was bought out and became The Towers Restaurant.
 After lying empty for a number of years Vardre Hall changed hands again, and in 1999 was refurbished as a shop.

 Medieval watchtower

 Across the estuary is Bodysgallen Hall, which incorporates a medieval tower that was possibly built as a watch tower for Conwy Castle.

+Town jester

+On 2 August 2015 the town appointed an official jester, Erwyd le Fol, the first for 720 years.
+Real name Russel Erwood, he had moved to Conwy in 2014 but had been running events in the town for five years.
+He was presented with a hat with donkey ears as an official uniform.
+In order to be faithful to Conwy's previous jester, Tom le Fol, who had been a bodyguard to Edward I, Erwood had been taking longsword training.